-Ridgeland, Miss. – In State of Affairs we have explored Tennessee’s heroin and prescription drug abuse problem, followed by Texas’ issue of high grade P2P Meth making its way across the border.
-This week we travel to the Magnolia State where prescription drug abuse is still the leading drug of choice; however, there is a more sinister assassin making its way around college campuses.
+Ridgeland, Miss. – In State of Affairs we have explored Tennessee’s heroin and prescription drug use problem, followed by Texas’ issue of high grade P2P Meth making its way across the border.
+This week we travel to the Magnolia State where prescription drug use is still the leading drug of choice; however, there is a more sinister assassin making its way around college campuses.
 In our conversation with Daisy Carter of the National Council on Alcohol and Drug Dependence Mississippi division, we learned about a drug called 25-I that’s recently left a college hopeful dead, and a 19 year old diagnosed with schizophrenia.

 Thomas Parker Rodenbaugh (Photo courtesy: The Clarion Ledger)

 According to the Clarion Ledger, 22 year old Thomas Parker Rodenbaugh was found unresponsive at Mississippi State University from an apparent drug overdose.
 Rodenbaugh’s aunt had just dropped him off that week to start school.
 Carter’s office heard that Rodenbaugh had gotten hold of some marijuana that unknowingly contained a drug called 25-I.

 “Little is known about this drug,” says Carter.
 “We know that it’s synthetic and gives a similar effect to LSD.
 We know it’s manufactured overseas.
 Our office has heard Asia, but that is not confirmed.”

 Daylin O’Kelly Skylar O’Kelly